 Mission and History

-To create and maintain a secure and reliable infrastructure for the timely and accurate electronic exchange of clinical information among health care providers and others involved in the delivery of health care services in Western New York and who are connected via the Statewide Health Information Network for New York (SHIN-NY).
+HEALTHeLINK’s mission is to create and maintain a secure and reliable infrastructure for the timely and accurate electronic exchange of clinical information among health care providers and others involved in the delivery of health care services in Western New York and who are connected via the Statewide Health Information Network for New York (SHIN-NY).
 HEALTHeLINK will limit duplication, control health care costs and improve the delivery of services, clinical outcomes and patient safety.

-The WNY Beacon was one of 17 Beacon Communities nationwide funded by a $16.1 million grant through the Office of the National Coordinator for Health Information Technology (ONC).
-The three-year initiative was tasked with building and strengthening local health IT infrastructure as well as testing innovative approaches to make measurable improvements in health, care, and cost.
-Click here to view the results.
+In 2013, HEALTHeLINK, in collaboration with Catholic Medical Partners, P2 Collaborative of Western New York, and more than 40 other health care organizations, marked the completion of its three-year Beacon Community project, which was focused on producing real-life clinical improvements for diabetes patients.
+The WNY Beacon was one of 17 Beacon Communities nationwide funded by a $16.1 million grant through the Office of the National Coordinator for Health Information Technology (ONC) tasked with building and strengthening local health IT infrastructure as well as testing innovative approaches to make measurable improvements in health, care, and cost.

 By 2014, all Western New York area hospitals were now HEALTHeLINK participants and in just one year, the number of patient record lookups had exceeded one million.
 The following year, HEALTHeLINK also officially connected to the Statewide Health Information Network for New York (SHIN-NY), a technology framework spanning the entire state that allows health care providers efficient access to their patients’ data.